09:00 Registration (with Coffee & Tea)

 Dannis van Vuurden (Utrecht) Reawakening microglia and macrophages: modulating the immune response in pediatric high-grade gliomas (15')

-Amalia Dolga (Groningen) Air pollution aggravates AD pathology, insights from diesel-exhaust particle exposures (15')
+Amalia Dolga (Groningen) Air pollution aggravates AD pathology in iPSC-derived microglia exposed to diesel-exhaust particles (15')

 Session 25: DNA damage and repair in neurodevelopment and disease